maanlamp/prototype-extensions/README.md

 Prototypal inheritance is one of the good parts of JavaScript in my opinion.
 I've never understood and/or agreed with any arguments against extending prototypes, since all arguments are trivially countered.

 **Main argument against extending prototypes:**
 > "Changing the behaviour of an object that will only be used by your own code is fine.
-But when you change the behaviour of something that is also used by other code there is a risk you will break that other code." - [Abhi Beckert](https://stackoverflow.com/questions/14034180/why-is-extending-native-objects-a-bad-practice)
+But when you change the behaviour of something that is also used by other code there is a risk you will break that other code." - [Abhi Beckert (Stack Exchange)](https://stackoverflow.com/questions/14034180/why-is-extending-native-objects-a-bad-practice)

 **Why I disagree:**